kevin15daniel/Predicting-Customer-Churn-in-Telecom-Using-Ensemble-Methods/README.md

 ## Conclusion

 This **Predicting Customer Churn in Telecom Using Ensemble Methods** is a powerful tool for analyzing customer churn in the telecommunications industry.
-It's accurate, robust, and can be easily integrated into various applications where predicting customer churn is required.
+It is accurate, robust, and can be easily integrated into various applications where predicting customer churn is necessary.